Mastro 👨🍳

-In this chapter, we quickly go over your options when choosing the tool to build your website with, why HTML and CSS are still key, and why we’ll be using a static site generator in this guide.
+In this first chapter of the Mastro guide, we quickly go over your options when choosing a tool to build your website with, why HTML and CSS are still key, and why we’ll be using a static site generator in this guide.

 You want to build a website?